We are pleased to make available these resources free for public use, provided on an "AS IS" basis without formal support or warranty of any kind.

 Research working together with Stephen Rowlison of PureMethods has produced this strategy for marshalling and unmarshalling UBL documents from and to an SQL database.
 Actual SQL table definition scripts are included, as well as the algorithm for loading the tables and traversing them, though no running code is yet part of the package due to the vagaries of different systems.
 Unlike other SQL approaches attempting to model the UBL XSD expressions, this method successfully addresses the CCTS 2.01 model of UBL with no loss of information from any possible UBL document in XML.
 Feedback is welcome, especially from implementers employing this approach in their work.
 Note this method should work for any environment based on CCTS 2.01.
-The UBL tables included in this package are defined for use with the UBL 2.1 Committee Specification deliverables, which are identical to those of the OASIS UBL 2.1 Standard.
+The UBL tables included in this package are defined for use with the final UBL 2.1 Committee Specification deliverables, which are identical to those of the OASIS UBL 2.1 Standard.

 Note that these stylesheets and validation methodology are used in the two hands-on training classes "Practical Code List Implementation" and "Practical Universal Business Language Deployment" offered by Crane Softwrights Ltd.